CONTENTS

 trades and then go and of course register as apprentices as well.

-supports and services there, as well as the trade and skills centres in
+services there, as well as the trade and skills centres in Saskatoon and

-Saskatoon and Regina.
+Regina.
 And we’ve talked about the increased investment there.
+They’re designed

-you, Deputy Minister.
-Will you provide me some percentage of completion of
+Minister.
+Will you provide me some percentage of completion of apprenticeship

 Sarah Collins: